XD-DENG/Spark-practice/README.md

 ### Set Operation
 Like the set operators in Oracle SQL, we can do set operations in Spark.
 Here we would introduce `union`, `intersection`, and `distinct`.
 We can make intuitive interpretations as below.
-- union of A and B: return elements of A AND elements of B.
+- *union of A and B*: return elements of A AND elements of B.
-- intersection of A and B: return these elements existing in both A and B.
+- *intersection of A and B*: return these elements existing in both A and B.
-- distinct of A: return the distinct values in A. That is, if element `a` appears more than once, it will only appear once in the result returned.
+- *distinct of A*: return the distinct values in A. That is, if element `a` appears more than once, it will only appear once in the result returned.

 ```python
 >>> raw_content.count()